Some of the famous statesmen, soldiers, poets and activists of the First World War.

 Lord Kitchener (1850 – 1916) Appointed Secretary of State in 1914, Kitchener played a crucial role in raising a large volunteer army in Britain.
 He led efforts to expand arms production and set Britain on course for the long effort of the war.

 Generals of First World War

 Erich Ludendorff (1865 – 1937) As a German general he achieved major success at Liege and Tannenburg.
 He rose to be joint head of the German army with Hindenburg.
 He advocated unrestricted submarine warfare and the policy of ‘lebensraum’.
 He also led the unsuccessful final German offensive of 1918.

 John J. Pershing (1860-1948) Commander in Chief of American forces in Europe.
 Pershing was adamant that American forces would be commanded by an American and not fall under Allied command.
 During the final offensive, American troops played a key role.

 Marshal Phillipe Petain.
 (1856-1951) The hero of Verdun.
 French general who helped defend Verdun and maintained the morale of the French army during the difficult mutinous years of 1917.
 Promoted to Marshal of France.

 Douglas Haig (1861-1928) British General and Commander in Chief.
 Best known for his involvement in planning the unsuccessful Somme offensive of 1916.
 A controversial figure, he was also involved in the final successful Allied offensive of 1918.

 Ataturk (1881-1938) – Turkish general responsible for holding off the Allies at Gallipoli during 1915.
-In 1917, was appointed Commander of the Seventh Army.
-After the war he led the Turkish national movement in the War of Independence.
+In 1917, he was appointed Commander of the Seventh Army.
+After the war, he led the Turkish national movement in the War of Independence.

 Soldiers of First World War